 7 NotCo Cheese

 Thankfully, there is a little more information available on the Kraft Heinz Not Company’s vegan cheese products.
-The NotCheese American Style Plant-Based Slices are currently being trialed in 30 supermarkets in Cleveland, OH.
-However, Kraft Heinz Not Company has confirmed that a nationwide launch is slated for next year, so if you’re outside of Ohio, the wait won’t be too long.
+The NotCheese American Style Plant-Based Slices are being trialed in 30 supermarkets in Cleveland, OH.
+However, Kraft Heinz Not Company has confirmed that a nationwide launch is slated for this year, so if you’re outside of Ohio, the wait won’t be too long.
 As well as American, the slices will be available in provolone and cheddar flavors.

 8 Meat-Free Nuggets